hvdwolf/SC98531BinRepo/README.md

 Notes:
 * These flashable firmware files will leave all your installed apps and settings as they are.
 Only the files in these Allapp.pkg files will be overwritten.
 * The zips containing boot images will only overwrite the boot image.
 All apps and settings remain as they are.
-* The "combi" zips are just combinations of possible mods and/or boot images.
+* (Old) The "combi" zips are just combinations of possible mods and/or boot images.
 They behave the same as the previous two.
+* The teyes_com_syu_ms folder contains extended and nokill mods for the main server apk.
+(I flashed that firmware also to my Joying and used it for 2 weeks.
+Then I was completely fed up with the T'eyes restricitions and blocking of the Google Assistant and flashed my Joying firmware with my mods back)